 For tax filing for all business types, the most important calculation you need is for business net income on an Profit and Loss (Income) statement and a balance sheet.
 You will also need records for deductions and purchases of business assets like vehicles and equipment.
 Here's the information you need, depending on your business type:

 This article explains the applicable business mileage rates, changes in capital gains tax treatment and depreciation changes.
-Self-employed individuals (not corporate employees or owners) can take a deduction for health care expenses for themselves and their families.

 Cost of goods sold is an important calculation for businesses that manufacture or sell products, because the result of this calculation affects the business's net income.
 Cost of goods sold (COGS) is calculated: